 A series of publications under the title Geochemische Verteilungsgesetze der Elemente (Geochemical Laws of Distribution of the Elements) is usually referred to as the start of geochemistry, the science that describes the distribution of the chemical elements in nature.
 It was in this book that he coined the term lanthanide contraction.
 The base for this geochemical work evolved from extensive crystallographic studies in the Oslo laboratory made by means of the newly developed X-ray techniques which utilized the discoveries of Max von Laue, W. H. Bragg, and W. L. Bragg.
 Goldschmidt and his associates worked out the crystal structures of 200 compounds of 75 elements to form the background for the elucidation of the laws of geochemical distribution.
 He was able to produce the first tables of atomic and ionic radii for many of the elements, and he investigated the substitution of one element for another in crystals and established patterns of elemental behavior in such processes.

-Further Geochemical Research
+Further Geochemical Research and Return to Oslo

 In 1929 Goldschmidt was called to the chair of mineralogy at the Faculty of Natural Sciences in Göttingen.
 There he initiated geochemical investigations on germanium, gallium, scandium, beryllium, the noble metals, boron, the alkali metals, selenium, arsenic, chromium, nickel, and zinc.
 However, he had to leave this position a few years after the Nazis came to power, and he returned to Oslo in 1935.
 There he collated his data on cosmic and terrestrial distributions of chemical elements and entered into isotopic geology by considering the significances of the isotopic compositions of elements in minerals.
 Goldschmidt also made some attempts to consider the factors controlling the composition of sea water and the distribution of sediments although this work has no major relevance today.